Notable

 Horite caves

-“The excavations at Deir Dubban, on the south side of the wady leading to Santa Hanneh, are probably the dwellings of the Horites,” the ancient inhabitants of Idumea proper.
+“The excavations at Deir Dubban, on the south side of the wady leading to Santa Hanneh, are probably the dwellings of the Horites,” the ancient inhabitants of Idumea.

-The Cave of Makkedah—into which the 5 Amorite kings retired after their defeat by Joshua (10:16, 27).
+The Cave of Makkedah is where the 5 Amorite kings retreated after their defeat by Joshua, an captured and buried (Joshua 10:16, 27).

-The Cave of Adullam—an immense natural cavern, where David hid himself from Saul (1 Samuel 22:1-2).
+The Cave of Adullam is an immense natural cavern, where David hid himself from King Saul.
+Here many men joined him.

-The Cave of Engedi—now called Ein Gedi or 'Ain Jidy, meaning “spring of the kid”, or the “fountain of the kid”, where David cut off the edge of King Saul’s robe.
+The Cave of Engedi is now called Ein Gedi or 'Ain Jidy, meaning “spring of the kid”, or the “fountain of the kid”.

 “On all sides the country is full of caverns which might serve as lurking-places for David and his men…”